AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-arrived in Hades, the gates burst open, and taking Adam by the hand Jesus said, 'Come all with me, as many as have died through the tree which he touched, for behold I raise you all up through the tree of the cross.'\" This book shows conclusively that the Christians of that date did not regard aeonian punishment as interminable, inasmuch as those who had been sentenced to that condition were released. \"If Christ preached to dead men who were once disobedient, then Scripture shows us that the moment of death does not necessarily involve a final and hopeless torment for every sinful soul.
-Of all the blunt weapons of ignorant controversy employed against those to whom has been revealed the possibility of a larger hope than is left to mankind by Augustine or by Calvin, the bluntest is the charge that such a hope renders null the necessity for the work of Christ. \* \* \* We thus rescue the work of redemption from the appearance of having failed to achieve its end for the vast majority of those for whom Christ died. \* \* \* In these passages, as has been truly said, \'we may see an expansive paraphrase and exuberant variation of the original Pauline theme of the universalism of the evangelic embassage of Christ, and of his sovereignty over the world;\' and especially of the passage in the Philippians (2:9-11) where all they that are in heaven and on the earth and under the earth, are enumerated as classes of the subjects of the exalted Redeemer.\"[^145] And Alford observes: \"The inference every intelligent reader will draw from the fact here announced: it is not purgatory; it is not universal restitution; but it is one which throws blessed light on one of the darkest enigmas of divine justice.\" Timotheus II, patriarch of the Nestorians, wrote that \"by the prayers of the saints the souls of sinners may pass from Gehenna to Paradise,\"[^146] Says Uhlhorn[^147]: \"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom which vividly exhibited the connection between the church above and the church below.\"
+arrived in Hades, the gates burst open, and taking Adam by the hand Jesus said, 'Come all with me, as many as have died through the tree which he touched, for behold I raise you all up through the tree of the cross.\" This book shows conclusively that the Christians of that date did not regard *aeonian* punishment as interminable, inasmuch as those who had been sentenced to that condition were released.

+\"If Christ preached to dead men who were once disobedient, then Scripture shows us that the moment of death does not necessarily involve a final and hopeless torment for every sinful soul.
+Of all the blunt weapons of ignorant controversy employed against those to whom has been revealed the possibility of a larger hope than is left to mankind by Augustine or by Calvin, the bluntest is the charge that such a hope renders null the necessity for the work of Christ....We thus rescue the work of redemption from the appearance of having failed to achieve its end for the vast majority of those for whom Christ died...In these passages, as has been truly said, \'we may see an expansive paraphrase and exuberant variation of the original Pauline theme of the universalism of the evangelic embassage of Christ, and of his sovereignty over the world;\' and especially of the passage in the Philippians (2:9-11) where all they that are in heaven and on the earth and under the earth, are enumerated as classes of the subjects of the exalted Redeemer.\"[^145]

+And **Alford** observes: \"The inference every intelligent reader will draw from the fact here announced: it is not purgatory; it is not universal restitution; but it is one which throws blessed light on one of the darkest enigmas of divine justice.\"

+**Timotheus II**, patriarch of the Nestorians, wrote that \"by the prayers of the saints the souls of sinners may pass from Gehenna to Paradise.\"[^146]

+Says **Uhlhorn**[^147]: \"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom which vividly exhibited the connection between the church above and the church below.\"

 \"One fact stands out very clearly from the pages of patristic literature, viz.: that all sects and divisions of the Christians in the